prantlf/esburu/README.md

     esbuild --bundle --outfile=src/first/first.test.js src/first/first.test.ts
     esbuild --bundle --outfile=src/second/second.test.js src/second/second.test.ts

-The sequence of commands with options for building components and their tests, which is difficult to maintain in `scripts` in `package.json`, can be simplified by creating `estar.config.js`, which will be processed just by executing `estar`:
+The sequence of commands with options for building components and their tests, which is difficult to maintain in `scripts` in `package.json`, can be simplified by creating `esburu.config.js`, which will be processed just by executing `esburu`:

 ```js
 modules.exports = [